-In April 1913 a Royal Naval Pilot, Flying Officer Hubert Poyntz-Gaynor Leigh landed a 80hp Naval bi-plane No34 (short type) on high ground next to the southern boundary of Walmer Castle, Kent having flown from the Royal Naval Air Station Aerodrome at Eastchurch on the Isle of Sheppey.
-The pilot was invited to lunch at a nearby house and after allowing curious spectators to look over the plane, he took off flying in a north westerly direction back to Eastchurch.
-He could not have imagined that the following year he was to be involved in World War One and the field he landed in was, in due course, to become a Royal Naval Air Service Aerodrome from which the sound of the guns on the Western Front could be heard.
+In April 1913 a Royal Naval Pilot, Flying Officer Hubert Poyntz-Gaynor Leigh landed a 80hp Naval bi-plane No34 (short type) on high ground next to the southern boundary of Walmer Castle, Kent.
+Having flown from the Royal Naval Air Station Aerodrome at Eastchurch on the Isle of Sheppey, the pilot was invited to lunch at a nearby house and allowed curious spectators to look over the plane.
+He took off flying in a north westerly direction back to the airfield at Eastchurch but could not have imagined that only a year later he was to be involved in World War One.
+The field he landed in Walmer would also in due course, become a Royal Naval Air Service Aerodrome from which the sound of the guns on the Western Front could be heard.

 World War 1